queserasera22/codeclassification/README.md

 ## Environment configuration
 To reproduce our experiments, machines with GPUs and NVIDIA CUDA toolkit are required.

-The environment requirements are listed in the file "requirements.txt".
+The environment dependencies are listed in the file "requirements.txt".
 You can create conda environment to install required dependencies:

 ```
-conda create --name codebert python=3
+conda create --name <env> --file requirements.txt
-conda activate codebert
-pip install -r requirements.txt
 ```